 Do you love to use hand towels as decor in your kitchen?
 I know that it can seem intimidating to make them yourself, but with the Cricut Easypress, it’s a breeze!
 An iron-on project is one of the most simple DIY projects, and these Autumn Hand Towels turn out stunning no matter how new you are at using the Cricut Easypress.

 If I am being completely honest, I haven’t had much time to be super crafty lately, but I like my home decor to look like I am.
-Anything that is simple and turns out like I spent a pretty penny on it is a win-win!
-With this template, it takes the guesswork out of how to make the design yourself.
+This DIY Cricut craft is simple, elegant, and make my home look like I spent a lot more money on them than I actually did.
+The template takes all the guesswork out of the design, so all you have to do is follow the instructions and you’ll end up with a beautiful finished product.
+I can’t wait to make more of these to give as gifts or to keep for myself!

 All About Fall Cricut Hand Towel Craft: